standardebooks/manual/8-typography.rst

 		<p>I saw the torpedo-boat in the Ems⁠:ws:`wj`–:ws:`wj`⁠Jade Canal.</p>

 #.
-Non-break hyphens (:utf:`‑` or U+2011) are used when a single word is stretched out by a speaker for prosaic effect.
+Non-break hyphens (:utf:`‑` or U+2011) are used when a single word is stretched out by a speaker for prosodic effect.

 	.. code:: html